| SPANISHSKY.DK 23 JULY 2017 |

 By Wim Zwart

-Guided by Joop, in the election struggle in the Amsterdam labor districts, a ‘Red Sailor’ of the Hamburg-Amsterdam line spoke against fascisme as did Pam Pooters, Adr.
+Guided by Joop, in the election struggle in the Amsterdam labour districts, a ‘Red Sailor’ of the Hamburg-Amsterdam line spoke against fascism as did Pam Pooters and Adr.
 Koejemans and others.

-During the war years, this antifascistic propaganda continued, under even more difficult conditions, of course.
-Moreover, direct sabotage was carried out by Joop Schaap’s companions on expedient German ships loaded with weapons.
+During the war years, this anti-fascistic propaganda continued, under even more difficult conditions, of course.
+Direct sabotage was carried out by Joop Schaap’s companions on expedient German ships loaded with weapons.

 Until the Gestapo arrested the entire Dutch Group by betrayal, arrests were also made in the foreign ports.
 Joop Schaap was caught in Copenhagen to which he had fled.
-In Amsterdam and Rotterdam, the Nazi hangmen caught Leen Seegers and his mother, Theo Fleeré and his wife, Achillus Bequin and his wife, Evert Hoedemaker, Proost Jansen, Van Den Honaart, Roel Vogelzang, Willem van Vreeswijk, Arie Tettelaar, Leon Barbier, Jan Hoorn, Jan van Schaik, Mathijs Kerver and Adriaan Joh.
+In Amsterdam and Rotterdam, the Nazi hangmen caught Leen Seegers and his mother; Theo Fleeré and his wife; Achillus Bequin and his wife; Evert Hoedemaker; Proost Jansen; Van Den Honaart; Roelof Vogelzang; Willem van Vreeswijk; Arij Tettelaar; Leon Barbier; Jan Hoorn; Jan van Schaik; Matthijs Kerver and Adriaan Joh.
 Feij.
-The latter had “betrayed” them and practically given the names of all the members to S.D. and Gestapo.
-Herman Mark might also have been caught, I could not figure it out.
+The latter had “betrayed” them and practically given the names of all the members to the SD (Sicherheitsdienst) and Gestapo.
+Herman Mark might also have been caught.
+I could not figure it out.
 He stored explosives which he got from Joop Schaap.

-Coba and Leentje, the women of the Amsterdammers Fleeré and Bequin carried in special girdles to fill with explosives and filled or discharged bolts with an explosive load.
-They were placed on ships that traveled to Germany.
+Coba and Leentje, the partners of the Amsterdammers Fleeré and Bequin carried in special girdles to fill with explosives and filled or discharged bolts with an explosive load.
+They were placed on ships that travelled to Germany.
 German ships carrying large loads of ammunition or weapons were blown up by heavier cargo (bombs).

 All arrested persons were brought to a prison in Fühlsbuttel-Hamburg.
 This is where the interrogations took place.
 Leen Seegers later told me in Sachsenhausen that in his opinion his mother died because of the misery and hardship he endured.

-As regards the process that took place in Berlin, (possibly not all) came from Sachsenhausen-Oranienburg.
-In any case, I had personal contact with young Leen Seegers and Theo Fleeré, both of whom had been in the hospital barrack for a long time with t.b.c.
-I also had contact with Arie Tettelaar and Evert Hoedemaker.
-Evert had made an important contribution in the camp to the preparation of an armed insurgency (that never took place) by smuggling weapons from the areas around the camp.
+As regards the process that took place in Berlin, (possibly not all) came from.
+In any case, I had personal contact with young Leen Seegers and Theo Fleeré, both of whom had been in the hospital barrack for a long time with tuberculosis.
+I also had contact with Arij Tettelaar and Evert Hoedemaker.
+Evert had made an important contribution in the camp preparing an armed insurgency (that never took place) by smuggling weapons from the areas around the camp.